Image credit: Patagonia

 • During the height of the COVID-19 pandemic, it disclosed some policies to protect workers in its supply chain from the virus.

-• It appears to use leather and recycled exotic animal hair.
+• It appears to use recycled exotic animal hair.

 • It doesn’t appear to use fur, angora, or exotic animal skin.